Tachaeon/Windows11Upgrade/README.md

 - **Run as logged in user.**
 - At the top I set variables for the NOT CAPABLE document to be later output by the "Not Capable" Toast notification.
 - Everything from here on out in the remainder of the scripts is determinate on either file existing.
-- You will have to taylor the toast notification's message to your liking.
+- You will have to tailor the toast notification's message to your liking.

 3.Windows11_Download_KACE.ps1
 - **Run as logged in user.**